Turning screen time into family time

 Young children may love them, but screen devices should be used in moderation to prevent the risks from outweighing the benefits.
 It’s important to teach your kids how to use them properly and to set limits at a young age.

-“We’ve noticed that some kids have poorer motor skills than others when they start school because they haven’t done enough running, jumping, throwing, drawing, or making cutouts,” says Cathy Tétreault, founder of Centre Cyber-aide.
-“Some also lack certain social skills because they’ve spent most of their time with screens instead of people.”
+“We’ve heard reports that some kids have poorer motor skills than others when they start school because they likely haven’t done enough running, jumping, throwing, drawing, or making cutouts,” says Cathy Tétreault, founder of Centre Cyber-aide and director of Maison des jeunes L’Antidote de Duberger.
+“Some also lack certain social skills because they’ve spent more time using screens than interacting in real life with their peers.”

 Children need to move, interact with others, be read to, and play freely in order to develop properly.